ibi/wf-extensions-chart/com.ibi.gantt/README.md

 * **stop** - End time for each task.

 * **milestone** - Set of additional markers to visualize on each task.

+* **color** - Color to use for each task bar.
+Can be either a color string (eg: "rgb(1,2,3)" or "red"), or an integer series ID, to use the chart engine's series colors.

+* **shape** - Shape to use for each task bar.
+Can be either a string (either "bar" or "line"), or an integer series ID, to use the chart engine's series riser shapes.